TolaTess/tasteturnerv1/README.md

 # TasteTurner

 TasteTurner is a **Health & Fitness nutrition app for iOS and Android**, designed to make meal planning fun, social, and family-friendly.
-Targeting health-conscious adults, including parents, TasteTurner simplifies healthy eating with features like randomized recipe discovery, weekly ingredient battles, and kid-focused meal planning.
+Targeting health-conscious adults, including parents, TasteTurner simplifies healthy eating with features like randomized recipe discovery and kid-focused meal planning.
 The app offers a **free tier (with ads)** and a **Premium subscription ($9.99/mo or $79.99/yr)** for advanced features like unlimited child profiles and ad-free experiences.

 **Current Version**: 1.0 (Pre-Launch, August 2025 Release) **Platforms**: iOS (~60MB installed), Android (~60MB AAB)